scrambldchannel/dashingelephant/blog/2022-02-03-there-is-no-excuse-not-to-be-prettier.md

 ---
-title: There's no excuse not to be Pretty (or bad spelling)
+title: There's no excuse not to be Prettier (or for bad spelling)
 date: 2022-02-03
 summary: There's no body shaming here but as a big proponent of code formatters and pre-commit hooks, I was a little shocked by the extent of the makeover Prettier gave my code (and I learned how to spell "curiosity")
 tags: